chameleon-ai/webm-guide/README.md

 | 4:00 - 5:30 | 640 x 360 |
 | 5:30 - 6:40 | 480 x 270 |

-But of course, we can use math to do better than a lookup table.
+Let's use math to do better than a lookup table.
 Resolution is better determined as a function of file size and duration.
 And resolution is better defined by the *total number of pixels* rather than assuming that the input is 16:9 1080p.
 Because we need a solution that scales well for 3:4 or square videos or whatever.

 So really, you need to account for the size of the audio just like when determining the video bitrate.
 Conveniently, the target video bitrate is exactly what we need because the bitrate itself was determined as a function of file size and duration.